iluwatar/java-design-patterns/trampoline/README.md

 ## Intent of Trampoline Design Pattern

-To optimize recursive function calls by converting them into iterative loops, avoiding stack overflow errors.
+The Trampoline Pattern in Java optimizes recursive function calls by converting them into iterative loops, avoiding stack overflow errors.

 ## Detailed Explanation of Trampoline Pattern with Real-World Examples